symfony/symfony-docs/best_practices/configuration.rst

     parameters:
         homepage.num_items: 10

-If you ask yourself when the last time was that you changed the value of *any* option like this, odds are that you *never* have.
+If you ask yourself when was the last time you changed the value of *any* option like this, odds are that you *never* have.
 Creating a configuration option for a value that you are never going to configure just isn't necessary.
 Our recommendation is to define these values as constants in your application.